 If you think there may be buried cables but you still need to dig, carefully dig down to the cable depth (typically 500 mm) until you have confirmed its location.

 Be especially careful digging on footpaths as many different services may be located there, including high voltage underground cables.
-Ring the free 'Dial Before You Dig' service on 1100 or visit www.1100.com.au for more information.
+Visit 'Dial Before You Dig' service at www.1100.com.au for more information.